 Ohio does not require a physical MMJ card, so you can show the downloaded printout or the electronic copy on your phone at the dispensary.

-What is the total cost to get a medical marijuana card in Ohio?
+The cost of the appointment with the doctor is your total cost to be able to obtain a medical marijuana card in Ohio.

 The decision of a certifying health care provider is based on the medical condition of the patient.
 While we cannot guarantee that you will get approved, we guarantee the refund of the money if you meet the qualifications but the appointment does not result in an approval.